An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Background and Related Works

 \subsection{Text Summarization in Natural Language Processing}

 Text summarization is to extract, summarize or refine the key information of the original text to obtain the main content or general meaning of the the original text.
 There are two major categories of text summarization: extractive summarization and abstractive summarization.
-Among them, extractive summarization~\cite{daume2006bayesian,erkan2004lexrank,jing2000sentence,lin2004rouge,liu2019fine,mihalcea2004textrank,nallapati2017summarunner,ozsoy2011text} is to take one or more sentences from a text or text set to construct a summary.
+Among them, extractive summarization~\cite{erkan2004lexrank,jing2000sentence,liu2019fine,ozsoy2011text} is to take one or more sentences from a text or text set to construct a summary.
 An advantageous aspect of this approach lies in its simplicity, and its results exhibit a low tendency towards deviations from the essential message conveyed in the text.
 Before the emergence of artificial neural network, the practice of text summarization predominantly relied on the technique of extractive summarization.
 For example, Hongyan~\cite{jing2000sentence} developed filtering rules based on prior knowledge to remove unimportant parts of the text to obtain a summary.
-TextRank~\cite{mihalcea2004textrank} and LexRanK~\cite{erkan2004lexrank} represented the words and sentences in a graph and search the text with the highest similarity in the graph. \cite{daume2006bayesian} used Bayesian query methods to search the corpus and generate summaries. \cite{ozsoy2011text} used algebraic statistics to extract latent semantic information from text and generates text summaries based on latent semantic similarities.
-After the emergence of artificial neural networks and deep learning, methods such as SummaRuNNer~\cite{nallapati2017summarunner}, which used the RNN~\cite{zaremba2014recurrent} model, and BertSUM~\cite{liu2019fine} and TransEXT~\cite{lin2004rouge} were training based on the BERT~\cite{kenton2019bert} model.
+LexRanK~\cite{erkan2004lexrank} represented the words and sentences in a graph and search the text with the highest similarity in the graph. \cite{ozsoy2011text} used algebraic statistics to extract latent semantic information from text and generates text summaries based on latent semantic similarities.
+After the emergence of artificial neural networks and deep learning, methods such as BertSUM~\cite{liu2019fine} and TransEXT~\cite{liu2019text} were training based on the BERT~\cite{kenton2019bert} model.
 However, extractive summarization suffers from incoherent generation of summaries, uncontrollable length, and the quality of the results is severely dependent on the original text.